 A big name sign welcoming you to Kilim Karst Geoforest Park.
 Source: udaindra.blogspot.com

-Kilim Geoforest Park is one of the three geoparks that form the Langkawi Geopark.
+Kilim Geoforest Park is one of the most popular three geoparks that form the Langkawi Geopark.
 What makes this geopark stand out is its greyish limestone formations.
-You could charter a boat or kayak on Kilim River around the geopark to explore the wondrous mangrove biodiversities and sceneries around as Kilim Karst houses a large mangrove forest.
+You could charter a boat tour or kayak on Kilim River around the geopark to explore the park’s wondrous mangrove biodiversities through boat tour and sceneries around as Kilim Karst houses a large mangrove forest.

 You could also spot some eagles soaring in the air at Eagle Point, which is one of the stops you will be at if you go on a mangrove tour.
 And if you happen to travel to Anak Tikus Island, a geosite of Kilim Karst, do keep your eyes peeled at some fascinating gastropod fossils on limestones!

-9.Take a trip to Langkawi Wildlife Park & Bird Paradise
+9.Take a trip at Langkawi Wildlife Park & Bird Paradise

 The facade of Langkawi Bird Paradise.
 Source: www.ngtraveller.com